songdan1988git/Web3-collaboration/grants/speculative/Bullet-Substrate.md

 ## Development Roadmap
 The milestones are spread out over a total of 3 months as following:

-* M1: Implementation of the optimization for the Bullet-proof protocol (3 weeks)
+* M1: Implementation of the optimization for the Bullet-proof protocol (4 weeks)
-* M2: Construct blockchain called BulletChain based on substrate, and a simple wallet(1 week)
+* M2: Construct blockchain called BulletChain based on substrate, and a simple wallet(2 week)
-* M3: Implementation of balance privacy (2 weeks)
+* M3: Implementation of balance privacy (4 weeks)
-* M4: Implementation of adress privacy (4 weeks)
+* M4: Implementation of a confidential contract assets (2 weeks)

 ## Additional Information
 ### What work has been done so far?